History of Greenland: Danish recolonisation

 As a result of the Napoleonic Wars, Norway was ceded to Sweden at the 1814 Treaty of Kiel.
 The colonies, including Greenland, remained in Danish possession.
 The 19th century saw increased interest in the region on the part of polar explorers and scientists like William Scoresby and Greenland-born Knud Rasmussen.
 At the same time, the colonial elements of the earlier trade-oriented Danish presence in Greenland expanded.
-In 1861, the first Greenlandic-language journal was founded.
+In 1861, the first journal in the Greenlandic language was founded.
 Danish law still applied to only the Danish settlers, though.
 At the turn of the 19th century, the northern part of Greenland was still sparsely populated; only scattered hunting inhabitants were found there.
 During that century, however, Inuit families immigrated from British North America to settle in these areas.
 The last group from what later became Canada arrived in 1864.
 During the same time, the northeastern part of the coast became depopulated following the violent 1783 Lakagígar eruption in Iceland.

 Democratic elections for the district assemblies of Greenland were held for the first time in 1862–1863, although no assembly for the land as a whole was allowed.
 In 1888, a party of six led by Fridtjof Nansen accomplished the first land crossing of Greenland.
 The men took 41 days to make the crossing on skis, at approximately 64°N latitude.
-In 1911, two Landstings were introduced, one for northern Greenland and one for southern Greenland, not to be finally merged until 1951.
+In 1911, two Inatsisartut (Landstings) were introduced, one for northern Greenland and one for southern Greenland, not to be finally merged until 1951.
 All this time, most decisions were made in Copenhagen, where the Greenlanders had no representation.
-Towards the end of the 19th century, traders criticized the Danish trade monopoly.
+Towards the end of the 19th century, traders criticised the Danish trade monopoly.
 It was argued that it kept the natives in non-profitable ways of life, holding back the potentially large fishing industry.
 Many Greenlanders however were satisfied with the status quo, as they felt the monopoly would secure the future of commercial whaling.
 It probably did not help that the only contact the local population had with the outside world was with Danish settlers.
 Nonetheless, the Danes gradually moved over their investments to the fishing industry.

 By 1911, the population was about 14,000, scattered along the southern shores.
-They were nearly all Christian, thanks to the missionary efforts of Moravians and especially Hans Egede (1686–1758), a Lutheran missionary called "the Apostle of Greenland."
+They were nearly all Christian, because of the missionary efforts of Moravians and especially Hans Egede (1686–1758), a Lutheran missionary called "the Apostle of Greenland".
 He founded Greenland's capital Godthåb, now known as Nuuk.
 His grandson Hans Egede Saabye (1746–1817) continued the missionary activities.